 Ms. Voong reported that during the last meeting on May 10, Public Information Officer (IO) Michelle Cave, presented the Board with three logo options designed by the Office of Publications Design and Editing team.
 All three logos incorporated a stethoscope in its design.
 During discussion, Board members suggested incorporating the Rod of Asclepius or the caduceus instead of a stethoscope to accurately reflect the high level of decision-making that PAs perform.
 Also, as PAs are closing related to the Medical Board, having the symbol of healing, and recognizing that PAs work closely with physicians, that it would be good to have imagery that represents that close relationship.
-The Board made a motion to direct staff, to direct the design logo team, to propose new logos that incorporates the Rod of Asclepius or the caduceus.
+The Board made a motion to direct staff to direct the design logo team to propose new logos that incorporates the Rod of Asclepius or the caduceus.
 Staff met with the design team and discussed the suggestions made at the Board meeting.
 The design team conducted research on both the Rod of Asclepius and the caduceus.
 Only the Rod of Asclepius was historically accurate as a representation of medicine.
 The design team moved forward with creating the new logos and incorporated the medical symbol.
 The new logos were then brought forward for staff to vote.
 The top two logos were selected and are now incorporated with the previous three logos for review and consideration.
-Ms. Voong stated that she would also like to share that there are currently four DCA entities using the Rod of Asclepius or the caduceus in their logo.
+Ms. Voong stated that there are currently four DCA entities using the Rod of Asclepius or the caduceus in their logo.

 The first option shows the Rod of Asclepius along with the initials for the Board, with the Board's full name to the right.
 This is a simple and clean design, with a single serpent circling the staff.
-As many health care entities use the Rod of Asclepius as it represents medicine, the viewer just having the image and the acronym PAB will recognize this logo as a health care entity.
+As many health care entities use the Rod of Asclepius as it represents medicine, the viewer will recognize this logo as a health care entity.

-The second option also shows the Rod of Asclepius but with an oval background, along with the initials for the Board, and the Board's full name down below.
+The second option also shows the Rod of Asclepius but with an oval background, along with the initials for the Board, and the Board's full name below.
 The background incorporated in this design gives the logo a more substantial look.
-Again the viewer, just having the image and the acronym PAB, may recognize this logo as a health care entity.
-The third option, shows a stethoscope in the shape of a heart along with the initials for the Board and the Board's full name down below.
+Again, the viewer may recognize this logo as a health care entity.

+The third option, shows a stethoscope in the shape of a heart along with the initials for the Board and the Board's full name below.
 It is apparent that this logo is pertaining to health care providers using the heart and the stethoscope.
 If an individual who was not related to DCA or the Board was looking at it, they might question what the logo is pertaining to.

 The fourth option is also apparent that it is pertaining to health care and is specifically on the individual being the giver of the health care.
 The logo shows a heart, but this time with a head making it out to be a person with a stethoscope.
 The logo is gender neutral.
-If the words "Physician Assistant Board" were removed from the bottom and the viewer just had the image and the acronym PAB, the viewer could come to the conclusion that this has something to do with an individual providing health care.
+If the words "Physician Assistant Board" were removed from the bottom and the viewer just had the image and the acronym PAB, the viewer could come to the conclusion that this has something to do with an individual